-Facade panels of aubergine fibres, energy-generating sun protection, odor-absorbent curtains, bio based screed floors … It is almost impossible to think of it or it is available as a material, and can be used to construct buildings and make them more sustainable.
+Façade panels made of aubergine fibres, energy-generating solar shades, odour-absorbent curtains, biobased liquid floors … You name it, and it is available as a material.
+Materials that can be used to construct buildings to make them more sustainable.
 Yet it was not always easy to keep up with the latest trends in the field of materials as an (interior) architect.
 Until architect Els Zijlstra founded Materia in 1998, which has since grown into the world’s largest materials platform for R & D and design professionals and material manufacturers under the name MaterialDistrict.
 A story about how a small idea has become big.

 The emergence of MaterialDistrict

-Working as an architect at Kraaijvanger Urbis Architects in Rotterdam, there was an important question that Els dealt with: “Why is there no central organization that connects creative professionals like themselves to manufacturers of the most innovative materials available?”
-Els, a purist who’s inspirational life is set on a houseboat, is fascinated by materials.
+Working as an architect at Kraaijvanger Urbis Architects in Rotterdam, there was an important question that Zijlstra dealt with: “Why is there no central organisation that connects creative professionals like her to manufacturers of the most innovative materials available?”
+Zijlstra, a purist whose inspirational life is set on a houseboat, is fascinated by materials.
 She did not understand how something that is so necessary did not exist long ago.

-To support the creativity and innovativeness of architects, Els therefore founded Materia in 1998.
-An independent materials library, which was designed exactly as architects search.
-Not on facades, walls or foundations, but by properties, such as a flexible, lightweight, fire-resistant material.
+To support the creativity and innovativeness of architects, Zijsltra therefore founded MaterialDistrict, formerly known as Materia, in 1998.
+An independent material library, which was designed exactly based on the way architects search.
+Not on façades, walls or foundations, but by properties, such as a flexible, lightweight, fire-resistant material.
 Innovative materials that do not prescribe applications, but inspire a search for a better, more sustainable and smarter built and decorated environment.